What is at stake ?

 The way electronic communications networks and services are regulated at EU level directly impacts the availability and technical quality of media services.
-Public Service Media (PSM) organisations invest over 18 billion euros in content per year in Europe and need to use electronic communication networks and services to deliver audiovisual media programmes which serve the general interest.
-IP (Internet Protocol) networks in particular are essential to reach audiences in today’s converging environment and are a natural home to innovative services.
+Public Service Media (PSM) organizations invest 19.5 billion euros in content per year in Europe and need to use electronic communication networks and services to deliver radio and audiovisual media programmes which serve the general interest.
+Although traditional broadcast remains key to universal delivery of PSM content and services, online networks are essential to reach audiences in today’s converging environment and are a natural home to innovative services.